Lego is making a Nintendo Entertainment System set, and I want it

 — LEGO (@LEGO_Group) July 13, 2020

 It also looks like the CRT has some sort of slight interactive elements.
 Mario appears over the screen with a lever on his back, so he should be able to jump through the level.
 But don’t expect to swap in and out cartridges or to build the NES’s classic 6502 processor.
-This is definitely a plan on nostalgia.
+This is definitely a play on nostalgia.

 This slideshow requires JavaScript.